-I head up the engineering team from our headquarters in Belgium.
-Together with our Head of Product Laurent, I translate Zentrick’s long-term vision and strategy into tangible chunks of engineering work.
+I head up the engineering team from our office in Belgium.
+Together with Laurent, I translate our long-term vision and strategy into tangible chunks of engineering work.
 I coordinate with the team on a daily basis to help them accomplish those chunks of work.
 As we keep growing the company, perhaps my most important goal is to further disseminate expertise within the team.
 That way, they as engineers can continue to excel at what they do, and we as a company can continue to deliver the top-quality solutions that our customers have come to expect from us.
 Applying that to myself as well, in what little time I have left to spend on hands-on engineering, I definitely like to look beyond what we’re building today.

 I usually start sorting through my emails and Slack conversations while having breakfast at home.
 Then, by the time I get to work, I’ll finish that up over another coffee so that I have a good sense of the most urgent matters.
 Our daily standup with the engineering team is an efficient way to catch up on everyone’s progress.
 If anything unexpected crops up there, I’ll often try and lend a hand.
 After that, I’ll often jump on a call with a customer and/or perform a few code reviews until lunch time.
 The rest of the day tends to be more customer-centric; a lot of our customers are based in the US, so their working day starts in our afternoon.
 If we didn’t have a call scheduled already, I’ll often end up having a friendly chat with a customer on Slack, and as a result of that, map out our next steps around what was just discussed.
 By the time I finish doing that, I generally should have been on my way home already, so I have a final glance at our roadmap and then call it a day.